How to create drill down interactive maps?

 1. Educational Campuses

-• Begin with an overview map showing all campus locations
+• Begin with an overview map showing all campus locations.

 Example: A school showcasing four distinct campuses.

-Drill-down campus map example
+Campus drill-down map example

 2. Real Estate Portfolio Visualization